janusvm/aau-git-workshop/README.md

-# aau-git-workshop
+# Git Workshop, Aalborg University

-Slides and source files for Git workshop held at AAU at 2018-10-22
+Slides and source files for Git workshop held at Aalborg University at 2018-10-22.

+View slides live at https://janusvm.github.io/aau-git-workshop